Chem 565 Introduction to Scientific Glassblowing

 will be able to sign up in person in the Glass Shop, SCL 14

-What seats are available are open to any Yale student at 8:00 AM, Wednesday, January 15, also in person at SCL 14.
+What seats are available are open to any Yale student.
+In person sign up at 8:00 AM, Thursday August 28, also in person at SCL 14.

 Once you are approved to be in the course and section by Daryl, you must register online through Yale Hub.